manyuvraj-sandhu/fallyx-simple-incident-logger/README.md

 * Clear explanations of how to run everything (local and Docker)
 * Firebase and `.env` setup
 * Test instructions
+* At the top, there is a summary of improvements since last submission

 ---

-# 🧠 Fallyx Simple Incident Logger
+# Fallyx Simple Incident Logger

 [Live GitHub Repo →](https://github.com/manyuvraj-sandhu/fallyx-simple-incident-logger)